robertjwhitney/PokeTonyJS/README.md

 2) Click "Console"

-3) Copy and pase script into the Console
+3) Copy and paste script into the Console

 4) Leave window open.